 The first thing to consider is what animal skin you want your leather jacket to be made from.
 It’s purely a subjective matter and will be determined by the functionality and available budget.

 Cowhide is known for strength, toughness and is extremely durable.
-Men’s Biker jackets are mostly made using cowhide.
+Men’s Biker Jackets are mostly made using cowhide.
 On the other hand, lambskin is extremely soft and supple but very expensive, often used for premium products.

 Grading or Leather Type

-The second thing to decide is about the grading or type of leather: Full-grain leather, top-grain leather, genuine or corrected leather.
+The second thing to decide is the grading or type of leather: Full-grain leather, top-grain leather, genuine or corrected leather.

 Top-grain leather is split from bottom layers, it is thinner and flexible than full-grain and remains the same throughout its life.
 Putting functionality aside, top-grain leather is used to make most fashion jackets (where the look is the main thing).

-Corrected grain is the lowest quality grade, processed to make it look like higher grades.
+The corrected-grain is the lowest quality grade, processed to make it look like higher grades.

 The final point to look for is the finishing of leather; Aniline, semi-aniline will be the terms you will often come across in this regard.